centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/anomaly-detection.md

 - The **Monitoring > Performances > Graphs** menu.
 - The **Monitoring > Event Logs > Event Logs** menu.
 - The **service-monitoring** widget in the **Home > Custom Views** menu.
+- You can use an Anomaly Detection service as an indicator in [Centreon BAM](../service-mapping/ba-management.md).
 - And all menus where you can operate on services.

 ## Forward history of data